jamesmh/PersonalBlog/source/_posts/exploring-fluent-interface.md

 ---
-title: 'Exploring Fluent Interfaces With C# (A.k.a.
-Fluent Interfaces Are Not Evil)'
+title: "Exploring Fluent Interfaces With C# (A.k.a.
+Fluent Interfaces Are Not Evil)"
 tags:
   - domain driven
   - domain driven design